skip to content

 Feedback

-Each student has a supervisor who gives advice on planning the year's work and the dissertation in particular.
-Advice on the choice of Michaelmas coursework essay topic and on the choice of Lent essay topic is given by the convenor of the appropriate seminar in each case, and further supervision is then offered by the dissertation supervisor who reads and comments on a draft of each essay prior to its submission.
+Each student has a Supervisor who gives advice on planning the year's work and the dissertation in particular.
+The convenor of the appropriate seminar gives advice on the choice of the first term's (Michaelmas) coursework essay topic and on the choice of the second term's (Lent) essay topic in each case.
+The dissertation Supervisor then offers further supervision, reading and commenting on a draft of each essay prior to its submission.

-Progress is monitored through the discussion with each student of draft sections of their dissertations by their supervisor, and through the provision of feedback on submitted work.
-The short written exercise, which is submitted in Michaelmas term and is a preparatory essay written in relation to the student's dissertation project, receives feedback from the supervisor.
-The first coursework essay, which is submitted shortly after the end of Michaelmas Term, is returned with two examiners' reports early in Lent Term.
-The Lent Term coursework essay is returned with two examiners' reports at the beginning of Easter Term.
-Supervisors write termly reports online which can be accessed by the student.
+Progress is monitored through the discussion with each student of draft sections of their dissertations by their Supervisor and through the provision of feedback on submitted work.
+The short written exercise, which is submitted in the first term (Michaelmas) and is a preparatory essay written in relation to the student's dissertation project, receives feedback from the Supervisor.
+The first coursework essay, which is submitted shortly after the end of the first term (Michaelmas), is returned with two examiners' reports early in the second term (Lent).
+The Lent Term coursework essay is returned with two examiners' reports at the beginning of the third term (Easter).
+Supervisors write termly reports online, which can be accessed by the student.

 Assessment